SIG SG 550: SIG 556

+SIG 522LR

 The SIG 522LR is a .22-caliber sporting rifle styled after the SG 551.
 It uses a simple blowback semi-automatic operating system and its barrel has a 406 mm (1:16 in) twist rate.
 Due to its operating principle, the rifle has no mechanical commonality with other SG 550 variants.
-The SIG522 accepts commonly available AR-style .22-caliber conversion magazines.
+The SIG 522 accepts commonly available AR-style .22-caliber conversion magazines.

 In the U.S, a variety of semi-automatic SwissArms firearms are available for sale.
 Due to U.S. import regulations, they are imported as a pistol.